Germans travelling abroad for an egg donation – transparency versus anonymity

 My research project will investigate what this legal prohibition means for German couples travelling abroad for an egg donation.
 The study will be based on in-depth interviews with German policy makers, reproductive clinicians and Germans who travel abroad for egg donations.

 Egg donations are prohibited according to the German Embryo Protection Act.
 Policy makers in the 1980s were concerned that an egg donation would result in a so-called “division of motherhood”, which would harm the child’s well-being.
 What is meant by the division of motherhood?
 It refers to there being ‘two’ biological mothers – one genetic and one gestational mother.

 The justification for this prohibition is that egg cell donations are thought to “divide motherhood”, which is considered to be “to the detriment of the child’s well-being” and is believed to “inhibit the child’s healthy self-development”(German Medical Association 1996).

 This idea of ‘divided motherhood’ only exists in the German cultural context.
-There is no scientific basis for it.

 It will thus be a guiding theme of my thesis to unpack this idea, trace it, follow it.